Blended online course

 Upon successful completion of this course, you will be recognised by the Joint Council of Cosmetic Practitioners (JCCP) to be eligible to join the JCCP register.
 This will confer a year of membership of the JCCP free of charge.
 With this recognition, you can confidently provide a wider variety of aesthetic treatments and cosmetic dermatology in line with industry best practice.

 The part time, blended CPD Injectables in Aesthetic Medicine (BCDG) lasts 10 weeks and is designed to perfectly fit around your work commitments.
-You will have access to a virtual learning environment and all teaching is conducted online with an optional practical day in Manchester each year.

 In addition to this, you will complete a logbook of 30 injectable procedures in your own time.
 These cases will then be reviewed and discussed in detail with your appointed educational guide, who will be an experienced BCDG dermatologist (including Emma Craythorne, Andrew Markey, Bav Shergill, Anjali Mahto, Nis Sheth, Richard Barlow and Tamara Griffiths amongst others).

-These sessions will be streamed for those unable to attend in person.
 By allowing you to blend work with study and theory with practice, this course is a unique opportunity to enhance your career in this growing industry.

 For a full unit specification, please contact Lisa Meyer.